arnabs542/oj/problemSolving.md

 To address a specific complexity problem, we can Hit and Try.
 Run through possible solutions with specific time/space complexity, and try.

-## Inspect in another perspective - Think Out of the Box
+### Inspect in another perspective - Think Out of the Box

-## To sum it up
+...

-In general APPROACH is to examplify and optimize from naive solution.
+### To sum it up
-To ANALYZE the problem, MODEL it, REDUCE and INDUCE.
+Examplify and optimize from naive solution by ANALYZING, MODELING, REDUCING and INDUCING the problem.

-## General bugs in code
+# General bugs in code
 - off-by-one bug
 - edge case failure
 - using 'if' instead of expected loop should be used